Leigh Bowery: Personal life

-Although Bowery was known to be and always described himself as gay, he married his long-time female companion Nicola Bateman on 13 May 1994 in Tower Hamlets, London, in "a personal art performance".
+Although Bowery was openly gay, he married his long-time female companion Nicola Bateman on 13 May 1994 in Tower Hamlets, London, in "a personal art performance".
 Although he had been HIV positive for six years, very few of those who knew him guessed that; he typically explained his public absence by saying he had gone to Papua New Guinea.

-His wife did not know that Bowery had the virus until he was admitted to hospital.
-He died seven months after his marriage, on New Year's Eve 1994 (the date has been disputed by his father, who says he actually died in the early hours of New Year's Day, 1995), from an AIDS-related illness at the Middlesex Hospital, Westminster, London, five weeks after his admission.
+His wife did not know that Bowery had HIV until he was admitted to hospital in late November 1994.
+He died seven months after their marriage, on New Year's Eve 1994 (the date has been disputed by his father, who says he actually died in the early hours of New Year's Day, 1995), from an AIDS-related illness at the Middlesex Hospital, Westminster, London, five weeks after his admission.
 Lucian Freud paid for Bowery's body to be repatriated to Australia.

 Taboo, the musical

-Boy George was the creative force, the lyricist and performer in the musical Taboo, which was loosely based on Bowery's club.
+Boy George was the lyricist and performer in the musical Taboo, which was loosely based on Bowery's club.
 The musical was produced in 2002 on the West End in London, and then opened on Broadway.
 As a performer, Boy George played Bowery.

-In an interview conducted by Mark Ronson for Interview Magazine Boy George said that Bowery would sometimes speak with a posh English accent, and one didn't always know if he was sincere or mocking: He seemed to be "in character" at all times.
+In an interview Boy George said that Bowery would sometimes speak with a posh English accent, and one didn't always know if he was sincere or mocking: He seemed to be "in character" at all times.
 Bowery decorated his flat in a style that was similar to the way he dressed, with Star Trek-themed wallpaper, mirrors and a large piano.
 He was a ringleader of misbehaviour, and with his club, he created a place where there were no rules.
 In the clubs at the peak of his fame, he would distort his body in various ways so that he would appear deformed, or pregnant or with breasts.
 Bowery once said, "Flesh is my most favourite fabric".